jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W5.md

   - On the **opposite side** of the Sennheiser microphone
 - Aim the microphone toward the **general Foley action area**

-📌 This mic captures **directional sound with visual reference** — it helps when syncing and reviewing actions later.
+> This mic captures **directional sound with visual reference**.
+It will help your when syncing and reviewing actions later.

 ---